mochoabuilds/-cognition-/README.md

 ## 1.2 WHY FOCUS ON CORNER STORES?

-* Much of the corner store experience relies on the checkout experience.
-We offer corner stores an intelligent AI edge solution for a simplier, clearer and more hospitable checkout experience.
+* Guests don't want to make payments, they want to do what a payment facilitates.
+Loyal regulars want the option to grab goods on credit without having to wait in line.
+We offer these regulars an intelligent AI edge solution for a simplier, clearer and more hospitable autonomous checkout experience.
 Off-the-shelf cameras, embedded computing boards and AI models better understand guest behaviors and preferences, and the computing board optimized using NVIDIA's metropolis framework performs real-time computations of AI algorithms on the edge.
 This system tests and measures the success of corner stores layouts/etc and extends these valuable insights to corner stores around the Midwest.
 * Walk in > Tap a tile > Shop > Walk out

 * What unique about our technology is that it accesses machine learning programs both remotely and locally rather than installing them on big old actual computers.
 Instead it's done on hand sized computing devices with their own camera - so applications are highly automated, readily avaliable and easy-to-use.